hemio-ev/carnivora/docs/schemas_system/backend.rst

 ``backend._notify``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Informs all machines about changes.

-To listen to signals use LISTEN "carnivora/machine.name.example".
+Informs a machine about changes.
+To listen to signals use

+.. code-block :: sql

+ LISTEN "carnivora/machine.name.example"

-The payload has the form 'mail.domain.example/email/list'.
+on the machine.
+The payload has the form
+``<service_entity_name>/<service>/<subservice>``.
+For example
+``mail.domain.example/email/mailbox`` for a mailbox related update.

 Parameters
  - ``p_machine`` :ref:`dns.t_domain <DOMAIN-dns.t_domain>`